What Is The Facial-Feedback Hypothesis, & Does It Work?

 What Does the Facial-Feedback Hypothesis Mean To Me?

 The question of how our expressions influence our emotions is a fascinating one, but does its answer have any practical applications?
 If the facial-feedback hypothesis is true, as research up to the present seems to indicate, there are several ways to take advantage of the phenomenon.
+The authors found that facial feedback appeared to happen during the movement of facial muscles to create expressions, which attenuated ongoing feelings and emotions.

 Enjoy Life More